SUBU Advice provides free, independent, non-judgemental and confidential advice and information to all BU students

 Before joining SUBU Advice in April 2015, I was employed as a Personal Advisor with a Local Authority supporting and working with Care Leavers and estranged young people.
 My previous role was based in a residential college setting as an Assistant Team Manager, supporting with young people with Autistic Spectral Disorders.

-I studied at the University of Brighton, graduating in Fine Art: printmaking and I am currently working towards an NVQ Level 4 in Advice and Guidance.
+I studied at the University of Brighton, graduating in Fine Art: printmaking and I have an NVQ Level 4 in Advice and Guidance.
 I enjoy my current role with SUBU Advice as it allows the opportunity to work with a broad and diverse range of people and challenges, I demonstrate a solution-focused approach to providing advice and guidance and have a strong passion for travelling.

 Hanna Coles: SUBU Advice Worker